atul1503/Knowledge/nim.md

 **Project Build and Management:**
 - **`nimble build`** - Compiles your project based on the configuration in your `.nimble` file.
 Creates an executable from the `bin` field or compiles all modules.
+- **`nimble run`** - Builds and immediately runs your project.
+Equivalent to `nimble build` followed by running the executable.
+You can pass arguments to your program using `nimble run -- arg1 arg2`.
 - **`nimble install`** - Installs your project system-wide, making it available as a command or library for other projects.
 - **`nimble test`** - Runs the project's tests.
 Looks for and executes test files (usually in a `tests/` directory).
 - **`nimble clean`** - Removes build artifacts and temporary files created during compilation.